Romania: Tracking Bears and Visiting their Sanctuary

-The presence of the foresters, according to Colin, meant that the area was currently being ‘trimmed’ of its ancient oak, beech and birch trees.
-As a result we might have issues on the bear front.
+The presence of the foresters, according to Colin, meant that the area was currently being ‘trimmed’ of its ancient oak, beech, and birch trees.
+As a result, we might have issues on the bear front.
 Indeed when we eventually arrived at the hide something was amiss.
-The usually empty forest road, which lay just fifty metres away, saw two large trucks travel its length whilst we waited patiently.
+The usually empty forest road, which lay just fifty meters away, saw two large trucks travel its length whilst we waited patiently.

 But that was it, I had achieved my goal for this entire trip.
 As sad as it was that my encounter with bears was not so prolonged as it might have been, nor quite as satisfying, I had done what I came to achieve.
 So now I can go home, right?

 But as I sat there, and as it happened another twelve bears did grace us with their presence over the course of the next two hours, something lagged at the back of my mind.
 At the moment it was suppressed — there was a very present feeling of accomplishment and appreciation of what stood before me.